-Talos Takes Every week, host Hazel Burton brings on a new guest from Talos or the broader Cisco Security world to break down a complicated security topic.
+Talos Takes Every fortnight, host Hazel Burton brings on a new guest from Talos or the broader Cisco Security world to break down a complicated security topic.
 We cover everything from breaking news to attacker trends and emerging threats.

 - Teaching LLMs to spot malicious PowerShell scriptsby Cisco Talos on June 26, 2025 at 9:00 am